NikolayLiber/chatbro-wordpress/readme.txt

 == ChangeLog ==

+= 2.0.3 =
+* Fixed an issue where login via facebook and other social networks fails with error "Incorrect CSRF token".

 = 2.0.2 =
 * Fixed issue when chat wasn't shown to unregistered user
 * Many minor bug fixes